CDAT/cdms/docs/source/manual/cdms_2.rst

 The fundamental CDMS data object is the variable.
 A variable is comprised of:

--  a masked data array, as defined in the NumPy MV2 module.
+-  a masked data array, as defined in the NumPy MV module.
 -  a domain: an ordered list of axes and/or grids.
 -  an attribute dictionary.

-The MV module is a work-alike replacement for the MV2 module, that carries along the domain and attribute information where appropriate.
+The MV module is a work-alike replacement for the MV module, that carries along the domain and attribute information where appropriate.
 MV provides the same set of functions as MV2.
 However, MV functions generate transient variables as results.
 Often this simplifies scripts that perform computation.
-MV2 is part of the Python Numpy package, documented at http://www.numpy.org.
+MV is part of the Python Numpy package, documented at http://www.numpy.org.

 MV can be imported with the command:

 ::

-    >>> import MV
+    >>> import MV2

 The command

 ::

-    >>> from MV import *
+    >>> from MV2 import *

 Allows use of MV commands without any prefix.